-Sound Waves was a Kaleido Arts bursary funded activity that allowed Mark Ware to explore his ideas concerning the creative use of natural sounds.
-The most significant part of this project was a creative sound workshop Mark gave at the Royal Welsh College of Music and Drama in 2011.
+Sound Waves was a Kaleido Arts bursary funded activity that allowed Mark to explore his ideas concerning the creative use of natural sounds.
+The most significant part of this project was a creative sound workshop he gave at the Royal Welsh College of Music and Drama in 2011.
 Ten, eleven year old children attended the workshop.
 Five were autistic and five had cerebral palsy.
 All of the children had one-to-one teachers/carers, and the children with cerebral palsy were all wheelchair users.
-During the workshop Mark encouraged the autistic children to respond to, and interact with, natural sounds played back through an eight channel sound system.
+In the workshop Mark encouraged the autistic children to respond to, and interact with, natural sounds played back through an eight channel sound system.

-The girl didn’t like the artificial sound of the music box, but was drawn to the natural sound of the sea.
-She didn’t appear to accessing a ‘personal event memory’ and so Mark assumed that she was not having thoughts such as, ‘I was at the beach last week…I like the sound of the sea‘.
-This suggested that that the girl may have been responding to a quality in the natural sound that we all respond to in ways that are not triggered by personal event memories.
+The girl appeared not to like the artificial sound of the music box, but was drawn to the natural sound of the sea.
+However, she didn’t appear to be accessing a ‘personal event memory’ when listening to the sound of the sea, and so Mark assumed that she was not having thoughts such as, ‘I was at the beach last week…I like the sound of the sea!‘ This suggested that the girl may have been responding to a quality in the natural sound that we all respond to, in ways that are not triggered by personal event memories.

 All images copyright Mark Ware